kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 tags: [ajax, javascript, jquery]
 has-home-img: ajax-image.jpg
 ---
 AJAX has grown a lot since <a href="http://adaptivepath.com/ideas/ajax-new-approach-web-applications/" target="blank" title="Read Jesse James Garrett original ‘AJAX' article">Jesse James Garrett defined it in 2005</a>.
-It described a way to create robust web applications and helped turn JavaScript into one of the world's most popular web programming languages.
+It's described a way to create robust web applications and helped turn JavaScript into one of the world's most popular web programming languages.

-New developers (and a few intermediate ones) struggle to learn AJAX and are also not aware of how it's advanced inside of jQuery.
-This guide was written with those developers in mind.
+New developers (and a few intermediate ones) struggle to learn AJAX and are also not aware of how it's advanced inside of the popular jQuery library.
+This AJAX tutorial was written with those developers in mind.
 <h2 style="clear:both;">Table of Contents</h2>
   <ol>
     <li><a href="#how-code-examples-works">How the code examples work</li>